History of cloud computing: 2010s

 In February 2010, Microsoft launched Microsoft Azure in February, following its announcement in October 2008.
 Five months later, Rackspace Hosting and NASA initiated an open-source cloud-software project, OpenStack.
 This project aimed to facilitate organizations in offering cloud-computing services on standard hardware.
 The early codebase was sourced from NASA's Nebula platform and Rackspace's Cloud Files platform.

-In March of 2011, IBM introduced the IBM SmartCloud framework, designed to support the Smarter Planet initiative.
+In March 2011, IBM introduced the IBM SmartCloud framework, designed to support the Smarter Planet initiative.
 Later that year, the US government established the Federal Risk Management Program, FedRAMP, becoming the first government-wide cloud services accreditation program with standardized risk assessment methodologies for cloud products and services.
 Later on October 12, iCloud was launched, allowing users to store personal information across multiple devices and share with other users.

 In June 2012, On June 7, Oracle announced the Oracle Cloud.
 In May, Google Compute Engine was released in preview and subsequently rolled out into General Availability in December 2013.
 Also in 2013, Docker launched as a PaaS model to host containers in the cloud for software development.

 In December 2019, Amazon launched AWS Outposts, a service that extends AWS infrastructure, services, APIs, and tools to customer datacenters, co-location spaces, or on-premises facilities.